SquidDev/urn/docs/match.md

 Results in `1` being printed to standard output, seeing as it is bound to `x`.

-List patterns and cons patterns match lists. `A` list pattern will match every element in a list, while a cons pattern will only match the car and the cdr.
+List patterns and _list with rest_ patterns match lists. `A` list pattern will match every element in a list, while a cons pattern will only match a certain number of cars and the cdr.
 Both bind everything bound by their "inner" patterns.

 ## `(case val &pts)`
-*Macro defined at lib/match.lisp:108:1*
+*Macro defined at lib/match.lisp:154:1*

 Match a single value against a series of patterns, evaluating the first body that matches, much like `cond`.

 ## `(destructuring-bind pt &body)`
-*Macro defined at lib/match.lisp:98:1*
+*Macro defined at lib/match.lisp:138:1*

 Match a single pattern against a single value, then evaluate the `BODY`.
 The pattern is given as `(car PT)` and the value as `(cadr PT)`.